TooByFour/Trashmouth/README.md

-WIP hobby game engine taking heavy inspiration (and a good amount of code) from tutorials online for the purpose of learning.
+WIP hobby game engine taking heavy inspiration (and a good amount of code) from tutorials online as an architecture study.